Leetcode | Solution of implement strStr() in JavaScript

 Constraints and challenges

-• Return 0 if the needle is empty
+if the needle is empty - Return

-• Playing with string length in for loops can be tricky
+if the needle is not present in the haystack - Playing with string length in for loops can be tricky

 Solution

-One funny solution is to use the indexOf method.
-But we can't use that as that's the method we need to implement emoji-smile.
+method.
+But we can't use that as that's the

 The approach is very simple

-• we will loop over haystack and for every index, check if the needle is equal to haystack substring from that index
+- we will loop over haystack and for every index, check if the needle is equal to haystack substring from that index

-• we can optimize this a bit as we don't need to loop till the end of the haystack, only till haystack length minus needle length as beyond that, there's not enough characters in the haystack to be equal to needle
+- we can optimize this a bit as we don't need to loop till the end of the haystack, only till haystack length minus needle length as beyond that, there's not enough characters in the haystack to be equal to needle

-• we will use the substring method and simple equality operations to write the logic in the loop body
+method and simple equality operations to write the logic in the loop body

-We have discussed the approach, I urge you to go ahead on leetcode and give it another try. emoji-smile
+We have discussed the approach, I urge you to go ahead on leetcode and give it another try.

-If you are here, it means something went wrong in implementation or you are just too lazy emoji-smile .
+If you are here, it means something went wrong in implementation or you are just too lazy .
 In any case, let's see a simple implementation of the above logic.

 var strStr = function (haystack, needle) {